-As a small child I was encouraged to drink water, but never did, or drank very little.
-I never understood the reasoning, but as the adult now and having studied everything I write about, I have come to understand and know that without drinking the right amount of fluids daily, everything I do as far as my health is concerned will fall short.
+As children, we may not always be encouraged to drink water, but without drinking the right amount of fluids daily, everything we do as far as our health is concerned will fall short.

 Now for the science bit

-The human body is made up of two-thirds water, but every day we lose around 1.5 litres, through our lungs, gut, skin and the kidneys, excreted as urine.
-We therefore need to replace what we lose.
+The human body is made up of two-thirds water, but every day we lose around 1.5 litres, through our lungs, gut, skin and kidneys, excreted as urine.
+We therefore must replace what we lose.
 The recommended daily intake is between 1.5 to 2 litres (equivalent to around six to eight glasses), with another litre, for every hour’s exercise we undertake.